fourstacks/flexible-presenter/README.md

 #### `PostPresenter::make($post)`

 The `make` method accepts a single resource as a parameter.
 In the majority of cases this will be an Eloquent model but there is no requirement that you pass a model specifically.
-For instance you could pass a plain object or an associative array and then within the `values()` method in your presenter use it like so:
+For instance you could pass a some other object or even an associative array and then within the `values()` method in your presenter use it like so:

 ```php
     public function values()